Policy Optimization for Personalized Interventions in Behavioral Health: Case Study: TB Treatment Adherence

 \subsubsection{Simulation procedure.}

 Given $f$ and an intervention policy $\pi$, we `mimic' the RCT by simulating patient behavior day by day.
 In total, we simulate $T=700$ time steps, where each $t \in [T]$ corresponds to one day between April 2018 to March 2020.
 We let $T_{s}(i)$ and $T_{e}(i)$ denote the starting and ending time steps that patient $i$ was enrolled in Keheala.
 Each patient $i$ is then introduced into the system at time $t=T_s(i)$, and removed at time $t=T_e(i)$.
 We use the observed data from the RCT for their first 7 days in the system to initialize their state.
-Then, in each time period $t$, we let $P_t$ be the set of patients that were active in the RCT for more than 7 days.
-We use some policy $\pi$ for the patients $P_t$ to determine who receives sponsor outreach.
-If a patient $i$ was in state $S_{it}$ at time $t$ and the policy $\pi$ chose action $A_{it}$, we let $V_{i, t+1}$ be 1 with probability $f(S_{it}, A_{it})$, and 0 otherwise (and randomness is independent across patients and time steps).
+Then, in each time period, given the set of patients that were active in the RCT for more than 7 days, we use a policy $\pi$ on these patients to determine who receives sponsor outreach.
+If a patient $i$ was in state $S_{it}$ at time $t$ and the policy $\pi$ chose action $A_{it}$, we let $V_{i, t+1}$ be 1 with probability $f(S_{it}, A_{it})$, and 0 otherwise (where the randomness is independent across patients and time steps).
 Finally, we use $V_{i, t+1}$ to update their state for the next time step.